hezila/hezila.github.io/_posts/2017-11-02-app-discover-1.md

 keywords: [deeplearning, recsys]
 ---

-# Part 1: Understanding Topics
+# Part 1: Understanding of the Topics associated with an App

 Most of time, people don't really know what they want specifically, and they only have a broad notion of interest, like "horror games" and "selfie apps".
 Such broad searches by topics happens nearlly half of the quries in Play Store.